This page contains descriptions of Subversion-specific fields and options available when setting up a VCS root.

 Use default configuration directory

-Check this option to make this the default configuration directory for the SVN connection.
+Enable this option to make this the default configuration directory for the SVN connection.

-Check one of the following options to control the SVN externals processing.
+Select one of the following options to control the SVN externals processing.

 HTTPS Connections: Accept non-trusted SSL certificates

-When this option is enabled, TeamCity is able to connect to SVN servers without properly signed SSL certificate.
+If enabled, TeamCity is able to connect to SVN servers without properly signed SSL certificate.

 Private Key File Path